 My wife and I often joke that until we had a child with special needs, we never realized how unimportant things like the pottery barn catalog were – not that they don’t have great stuff she will tell you.

-My eldest at 26 is facing the challenges of life with a work ethic that is hard to come by these days.
+My eldest at 27 is facing the challenges of life with a work ethic that is hard to come by these days.
 I love that when he has screwed up he owns it and he keeps moving forward.
-I am humbled at the man he is becoming and the path he has chosen.
+I am humbled by the man he is becoming and the path he has chosen.

-My youngest is homeschooled and as a boy with autism keeps us on our toes and we would not have it any other way.
+My youngest is homeschooled and as a boy with autism keeps us on our toes and although it is hard we would not have it any other way.
+Oh don’t get me wrong there are many things I would change about autism.
+However, we could not love our little man anymore.
 I have never seen anyone work harder.
 Enduring hours of school, speech, OT, and doctor appointments and yet he rarely complains.

 With 25 plus years in the banking industry I have endured many challenging times in business – often not knowing what direction the next challenge would come (economy, government regulation, world events, etc.).
 Then, came autism.
-Unforeseen business challenges happen on occasion and vary in significance.
+Business challenges happen on occasion.
 But, unforeseen challenges from autism are a constant (and at times overwhelming) and although vary in significance all challenges leave a lasting impression.

 For me…… there is nothing better than spending time with my family and watching as much hockey as possible.
 I hope to continue to witness my children hit new milestones in their lives.
 I also hope someday to see the San Jose Sharks win a Stanley Cup.